kyrvar1994/AcademyPortalPublished/README.md

 4.Open the cmd inside the unzipped folder.

-5.If it's the first time running ngrok, add the auth token.
+5.If it is your first time running ngrok on your machine, add the auth token.

 6.Deploy the ngrok server using the command ```ngrok http --url=Your URL Your Port```.